krysp-io/mapper/README.md

 This node can be helpful in scenarios where JSON data transformation is required or while integrating two different third-party APIs.

+Mapper uses mapper definition files from the public definitions repository.
+For definitions that cannot be made public, mapper supports use of privvate mapping definition files that can be fetched from a URL.

+# Public Mapper Definitions
+Brief explanation of this repository with link to github.
+Update the readme for mapper definitions repository.

+# Private Mapper Definitions
+Explain how and where the users can define and access these definition files.
+Example: S3 or google drive file etc.... etc......

 # Pre-requisites

 ---